Meet the Caregiving Advice Team

 As my love for the elder population grew, I realized something: I wanted to use my writing abilities for more practical purposes.
 Writing about older adults would be my dream job.

-Before I became a full-time freelancer, I worked in several retirement communities and assisted living homes in Pennsylvania and Maryland.
-Most of my work was in activities, events planning, volunteer management, newsletter production and internal communications, but when you work in health care, you often find yourself doing more than what your on-paper job description proscribes.
-On many occasions, I found myself driving residents to medical appointments, talking to family members about their loved one's care needs, giving tours of the community, serving (and sometimes feeding) in the dining room, and providing direct personal care.
+After I graduated, I worked in several retirement communities and assisted living homes in Pennsylvania and Maryland.
+Most of my work was in activities, events planning, volunteer management, newsletter production, and internal communications.
+But when you work in health care, you often find yourself doing more than what your on-paper job description says.
+More than once, I drove residents to medical appointments, talked to family members about their loved one's care needs, gave tours of the community, and provided direct personal care.

-All of these experiences were incredibly valuable in shaping my view of the elder care world: family caregiving and all the dynamics that entails, professional caregiver training -- or lack thereof, the ins and outs and ups and downs of senior living operations and management, the need for quality resident care advocacy, and much more.
-I saw an enormous need for drastic change and creative vision at a systems level, so I set out to do what I could to meet that need.
+All of these experiences were incredibly valuable in shaping my view of the elder care world: family caregiving and all the dynamics that entails, professional caregiver training (or lack thereof), the ins and outs and ups and downs of senior living operations and management, the need for quality resident care advocacy, and much more.
+I saw the need for drastic change and creative vision at a systems level, and I set out to do what I could to meet that need.

-After a few years of graduate level classes in public health and healthcare administration (in which I learned little more than what I had already learned after a year and a half in the field), I made the tough choice of suspending the pursuit of an advanced degree.
+After a few years of graduate level classes in public health and healthcare administration, I made the tough decision to suspend my pursuit of an advanced degree.
 Soon after, I accepted a position as the Public Policy Coordinator for the Pennsylvania chapters of the Alzheimer's Association.
 During my time in that eye-opening role, I also moved into the role of long-distance caregiver.
 My beloved grandfather was diagnosed with Alzheimer's and declined quickly.
 We cared for him at home, with the support of hospice and home care services, until he passed away in 2009.